Low libido: When the brain is the issue

 Fact: Many men with low libido have normal testosterone, and stress, mood, medications, and relationships are often bigger drivers. - Myth: If you can get an erection, your sex drive must be fine.

-Fact: Erections are about blood flow and nerve function; libido is about wanting.
+Fact: Erections are about blood flow and nerve function.
+Libido is about wanting.
 You can have strong erections with low desire, or high desire with unreliable erections. - Myth: Getting older automatically kills male sex drive.

 Fact: Desire tends to decline gradually with age, but many men maintain strong libido into their 60s and 70s, especially when they protect sleep, heart health, and relationships. - Myth: Porn is the only reason young men have low libido.